Author, Teacher & Philanthropist

 World Literacy Foundation Ambassador

 I am an ambassador for the World Literacy Foundation and will be mentoring the Youth Ambassador Program in 2026.
 In this role, I will support and guide young people as they develop their understanding of global literacy challenges and take action within their own communities.
+I have also contributed to the development of the program and outreach to get more youth involved in the wonderful initiative.

 Complimentary Resources